Print Version What is Botulism?

 - A striking loss of head control, commonly referred to as “floppy baby syndrome”

-In severe cases of Botulism (all 3 forms) paralysis of the legs, arms and/or breathing muscles can occur and hospitalization may be required.
-All forms of botulism can be potentially fatal.
-It is important to seek medical attention immediately if you suspect that you or an infant are suffering from one of the 3 forms of botulism.
+In severe cases of all three forms of botulism, paralysis of the legs, arms and/or breathing muscles can occur, and hospitalization may be required and is potentially fatal.
+It is important to seek medical attention immediately if you suspect that you or an infant are suffering from botulism.

 What is the treatment for Botulism?